 A 21-gun salute commences the military honors in a show of respect to the visiting leader.
 The firing of the cannons is the highlight of military honors, and is done to enhance ceremonial pomp and express the highest regards to the visitor.
 The salute is carried out by an army artillery company, which employs four sets of 105 mm howitzers.
-Regulations governing ceremonial shots by the army, navy, and air force require that 21 shots be fired for foreign heads of state, and 19 shots for presidential envoys or vice presidents.
+Regulations governing ceremonial shots by the army, navy, and air force require that 21 shots be fired for foreign heads of state.
 Shots are fired at three-second intervals, in synch with salute music played by the military band.
 The first shot must coincide with the first musical note.

 Upon completion of the cannon salute and music, the band plays the national anthem of each country, with the anthem of the visitor's nation played first, followed by the ROC national anthem.
 During the ceremony and throughout the playing of the national anthems, the leaders of the two nations stand at attention with their right hands placed over their hearts.

 After the anthems, the President escorts the visitor past the band and the honor guard, led by the captain of the honor guard.
-The makeup of the honor guard, its size, and the rank of its captain vary based on the person receiving the honors.
+The makeup of the honor guard and its size vary based on the person receiving the honors.
 A foreign head of state is greeted by a tri-service honor guard comprising a platoon each from the army, navy, and air force, and the head of the honor guard is a colonel.
 The honor guard represents the military, and each individual is carefully selected and must undergo strict training and pass many hurdles before being deemed qualified.
 In addition to offering the highest respect to the visitor, the honor guard demonstrates the fine training and strength of our nation's armed services.
 In so doing, it displays the nation's might and bolsters troop morale.

 After that, the Director of the Ministry of Foreign Affairs' Department of Protocol then leads the dignitary's delegation to a spot in front of the dais, where he/she introduces each person to the ROC President.
 The director then leads officials from the ROC and members of foreign diplomatic corps to the dais, where he/she introduces them to the visiting leader.